 These individuals will be identified by the primary course instructor for each course based on their content knowledge and clinical skill and will receive a semester contract.
-Primary course instructors should submit an Associated Hourly Faculty Request Form and instructor Curriculum Vitae (CV), unless previously on file, to the Department administrative assistant, who forwards to the Department Chair to obtain necessary approvals.
-The administrative assistant will then prepare a contract letter to be signed by the lab instructor or Associated Hourly Faculty.
+Primary course instructors should submit an Associated Faculty Request Form (Reference: Associated Hourly Request Form) and instructor Curriculum Vitae (CV) to the Department Chair to obtain necessary approvals.

-Lab instructors will provide substantive feedback regarding the course to the primary instructor, who will add this data to the DPT Course Evaluation Form Associated faculty who serve as lab instructors will be evaluated by students through the university process and by the primary course instructor of the course within the evaluation of their course.
+Lab instructors will provide substantive feedback regarding the course to the primary instructor, who will add this data to the DPT Course Evaluation Form (Reference: DPT Course Evaluation Form) Associated faculty who serve as lab instructors will be evaluated by students through the university process and by the primary course instructor of the course within the evaluation of their course.
 This data is collected and analyzed by the DPT Outcomes Committee and discussed with the Department faculty during End of Semester Review (ESR) for recommendation or action.

 Use of Associated Hourly Faculty: See Submission of Associated Hourly Faculty requests in the Administrative Responsibilities Associated with Teaching Section above.
+5/31/22: CW/JO